-The TRS investment portfolio posted a positive total return of 11.92% for the fiscal year ended June 30, 2017.
-The System's total annualized rate of return over the last three and five years was 6.12% and 9.62% respectively.
-At June 30, 2017, the total annualized rate of return from the inception date (7/1/1994) was 7.71%.
+The TRS investment portfolio posted a positive total return of 8.82% for the fiscal year ended June 30, 2018.
+The System's total annualized rate of return over the last three and five years was 7.53% and 8.79% respectively.
+At June 30, 2018, the total annualized rate of return from the inception date (7/1/1994) was 7.76%.
 Below is a breakdown of the return rates for the STIP and CAPP and the underlying Pension Asset Classes (PACs).
-The BOI invests the TRS and other pension portfolios for the long-term and its investment strategies, based on an asset/liability study completed in May 2006, are designed to provide sufficient returns over time.
+The BOI invests the TRS and other pension portfolios for the long-term and its investment strategies, are designed to provide sufficient returns over time.
 However, there is no guarantee of future investment performance.
 Performance in any given year is dependent not only on the BOI's investment performance but also on the performance of the markets themselves, which are impacted by domestic and global economic conditions, interest rates, and government policies.
 Please refer to the Investment Section of this report for additional detailed information regarding TRS investments.